Weddell seal: Vocalisation

-Male and female Weddell seals communicate through a variety of sounds, specifically, males sometimes use “trills” to communicate.
+Male and female Weddell seals communicate through a variety of sounds, specifically, males sometimes use "trills" to communicate.
 Weddell seals are also able to communicate with each other through different mediums.
-Weddell seals on ice can hear the calls of Weddell seals in the water as long as the noise level on land is low and they are nearby of one another.
+Weddell seals on ice can hear the calls of Weddell seals in the water as long as the noise level on land is low and they are nearby.
 Sound waves can be transmitted either through the ice itself or from water to breathing holes where female Weddell seals are usually breeding.
 There have been recordings of Weddell seal vocalisations that are described as songs.
 Their songs consist of repetitive sequences of the same vocal elements, and they only vary slightly over time.
-Individual Weddell seals can each produce their unique song, but singing behaviour is not common when observed.
-Vocalisations are also important in mother-pup Weddell seal interactions.
+Individual Weddell seals can each produce their unique song, but singing behaviour is not common.
+Vocalisations are also important in mother–pup Weddell seal interactions.
 Mother Weddell seals use vocalisations to call their pups from further distances when smell can no longer be used efficiently (Opzeeland et al., 2011).
 Pups also use higher, more urgent vocalisations when hungry to alert their mothers to feed.
+Weddell seals commonly produce ultrasonic vocalizations.
+However, the functional significance of these high-frequency sounds is yet unknown.